A New Building Campaign for the Clinic for Special Children

 Thanks to the Clinic’s major advances in both diagnosis and treatment, many genetic disorders that used to be fatal in childhood are now survivable or preventable.
 Accordingly, 30 percent of patients served by the Clinic today are 14 or older.
 Their complex conditions require ongoing monitoring and specialty care.

-The Clinic was not originally designed to serve children and adults, and is too small to accommodate current demand.
-The waiting room is often standing room only.
-Former conference rooms now house cubicles for our growing staff.
-The Clinic needs a larger facility so we can treat patients into adulthood and serve an ever-increasing number of children and their
+The Clinic was not originally designed to serve both children and adults, and is too small to accommodate current demand.
+The Clinic needs a larger facility so we can treat patients into adulthood and serve an ever-increasing number of children and their families.

 In recognition of our growing facility requirements, we searched for a new location.
 We established three essential criteria: proximity to the Clinic’s patients, accessibility to the broader Plain community, and to be within a 30-minute drive of Penn Medicine Lancaster General Hospital.